loft-sh/kiosk/README.md

 <summary><b>Docker Desktop Kubernetes</b></summary>
 <br>

-All ServiceAccounts have cluster-admin role by default which means that emulating users with ServiceAccounts is not a good idea.
+All ServiceAccounts have cluster-admin role by default, which means that emulating users with ServiceAccounts is not a good idea.
 Use [impersonation](#2-configure-accounts) instead.

 <br>
 </details>